DKessler95/Noordergloed/replit.md

 ## Overview

 This is a modern e-commerce website for artisanal kombucha and workshop bookings based in Groningen, Netherlands.
-The application features a product catalog for handmade ginger and berry kombucha, a kombucha brewing workshop booking system, admin dashboard, email notifications, and responsive design with dark mode support.
+The application features a product catalog for handmade ginger and berry kombucha, a dedicated workshops page with capacity-managed enrollment system, admin dashboard, email notifications, and responsive design with dark mode support.

+**Recent Changes (Jan 2025):**
+- Migrated from MemStorage to DatabaseStorage with PostgreSQL for persistent data
+- Implemented workshop enrollment system with capacity tracking and "Volgeboekt" status
+- Added dedicated /workshops page with workshop registration functionality
+- Restored Chicken Shoyu image for workshop display
+- Database seeding automatically creates kombucha products and admin user on first run

 ## User Preferences